piyushpatel2005/python-backend-exploration/src/content/docs/fastapi/intro-to-restful-apis/index.md

 ---
-title: Introduction to Restful APIs
+title: Intro to RESTful APIs
+sidebar:
+  order: 3
 ---

-# Intro to RESTful APIs

 REST stands for Representational State Transfer.
 It is a software architectural style for designing networked applications that defines how an application should behave.